e18e/e18e/docs/guide/advocacy.md

 ### Speed

-If a cleanup is meant to improve the performance of a project, show actual performance measurements for the project.
+If a cleanup is meant to improve the performance of a project, showing actual performance measurements for the project would be the best option followed by sharing a more general benchmark together with an explanation of why it is relevant such as the benchmarked method being called in a hot code path.
 Performance-oriented developers generally don't believe any comparisons not backed up with a reproducible experiment.

 Isolated benchmarks of a new dependency are not convincing on their own.